-Are Magazines’ Free Email Newsletters Being Used Effectively as Revenue-Generating Tools?
+How to Market a Magazine—Are Magazines’ Free Email Newsletters Being Used Effectively as Revenue-Generating Tools?

 When it comes to making the most of email marketing, how are today’s consumer magazines doing?
 To answer that question, we compiled and analyzed data from eDataSource on 11 of today’s leading fashion and lifestyle magazines.
-The following table includes the publications that we analyzed and the circulation for each:
+The following table includes the publications and email-marketing publishers that we analyzed and the circulation for each:

 |Table 1: Circulations of the leading fashion and lifestyle magazines FulcrumTech used in this email-marketing analysis.|